Adityasharda/FirstExample/README.md

 # FirstExample
-This is my first practice on Github
+This is my first practice on Github.
 It looks like very useful.